Testing gravity with cold atom interferometry: Results and prospects: Determination of the gravitational constant

 The realization of conceptually different experiments is then important to try and identify the origin of the discrepancies and improve the confidence in the final result.

 Most of the experiments performed so far, including recent ones \cite{Armstrong2003,Luo2009,Quinn2013,Newman2014,Li2018}, were based on the torsion pendulum or torsion balance scheme as in the experiment by Cavendish.
-Some groups have set up experiments based on different schemes: a beam-balance system \cite{Schlamminger2006}, a laser interferometry measurement of the acceleration of a freely falling test mass \cite{Schwarz1998}, experiments based on Fabry-Perot or microwave cavities \cite{Ni1999, Kleinevoss1999,Parks2010}.
-They were all based however on the use of macroscopic masses for the source and for the probe.
+Some experiments were based on different schemes: a beam-balance system \cite{Schlamminger2006}, a laser interferometry measurement of the acceleration of a freely falling test mass \cite{Schwarz1998}, experiments based on Fabry-Perot or microwave cavities \cite{Ni1999, Kleinevoss1999,Parks2010}.
+They were all based however on the use of macroscopic masses for the gravity source and for the probe.

-In \cite{Rosi2014,Prevedelli2014}, for the first time $G$ was measured with high precision using an atom interferometer as the probe.
-The basic idea of the experiment was to use an atom interferometer as gravity sensor and a well-characterized mass as source of a gravitational field.
-From the precise measurement of the gravity acceleration produced by the source mass and from the knowledge of the mass distribution, the value of the gravitational constant was determined.

-A detailed description of the development of the experiment, named MAGIA as the acronym for ``Accurate Measurement of $G$ by Atom Interferometry'', can be found in \cite{Tino_inVarenna}.
-It was initially proposed in 2001 and the construction of the apparatus started in 2002 \cite{tino01bis,Tino2002,Fattori2003}.
-Preliminary results were published in \cite{Bertoldi2006,Lamporesi2008} and the final result in \cite{Rosi2014,Prevedelli2014}.
-Preliminary results of another conceptually similar experiment \cite{Mcguirk2002} were published in \cite{Fixler2007}.